kubesphere/elastic-helm-charts/elasticsearch/examples/kubesphere/README.md

 #### Patch

-Skip this step if all the states of the pods are normal.
+Skip this step if the states of all the pods are normal.

-In my case, pending status occured like below:
+In my case, pending status looks like below:

 ```
 $ kubectl get pods